AthensLab/Ethereum-Companion/index.md

 ## Welcome to the AthensLab Ethereum Developer Companion

-This website has been developed as a companion to the Consensys Blockchain Developer Bootcamp and is designed as a series of structured links and content, that when followed over four months, will provide you with the basic knowledge to develop decentralised applications.
+This website has been developed as a companion to the ConsenSys Blockchain Developer Bootcamp 2021 and is designed as a series of structured links and content that will provide you with the basic knowledge to develop decentralised applications.

 ## Onboarding